 Supposing your coworking space is operating.
 New members are looking to jump on board.
 Everything goes fine, still, your community-building efforts must continue.
 Let's see what you need to do to develop your community.

-- Share brand stories & encourage members to do the same.
+Share brand stories & encourage members to do the same.
 Each brand has a story.
 Share it with community members to involve them in your world and get more personal.
 Brand marketing is based on content and the most emotional content is storytelling.
 Shoot photos and videos, run Facebook, and Instagram profiles.
 Create stories together with members, interview them, and post what they say.
 This way you get valuable information about your customers, their likes and dislikes, interact with members, and place powerful trust signals for prospective clients.
 Nothing is more trustworthy that insider's feedback/review/story.
+Use influencer outreach tools to cooperate with nano and micro influencers.